 A. Consider choosing Lori Vann, M.A., LPC-Supervisor

-1) Over a decade and a half worth of counseling experience in a variety of settings and fifteen years of experience as a professional speaker
+1) Over a decade and a half worth of counseling experience in a variety of settings (inpatient, outpatient, non-profit, private practice) and fifteen years of experience as a professional speaker

 2) Supervised LPC Interns since 2003